leocrawford/leocrawford.github.io/_posts/2020-03-22-covid-10-technology-and-testing.md

 title:  "COVID-19: Why testing and tehcnology might be an exit strategy"
 ---

-# COVID-19: Is there an exit Strategy?
-Why testing and tehcnology might work.
+# COVID-19: Why testing and tehcnology might be an exit strategy

 The BBC [reported](https://www.bbc.co.uk/news/health-51963486) that: